Home

 Watch the diaper count

-Watch your baby's weight
+Watch your baby’s weight (and don’t panic)

-Newborns lose weight after delivery.
-But weight loss should stop by around five days of age.
+But physicians say that weight loss should stop by around five days of age.
 By one to two weeks, most newborns have regained their birth weights.
 Again, check with your pediatrician to make sure that your baby’s weight gains are on target.

 For more details, download the American Academy of Pediatrics' paper on breastfeeding and the newborn feeding schedule.